kirstymcnaught/OptiKeyWiki/Home.md

 ![OptiKey logo](https://github.com/JuliusSweetland/OptiKey/blob/gh-pages/images/OptiKey-logo-600x200.png)

 OptiKey is an assistive on-screen keyboard which runs on Windows.
-It is designed to be used with an eye-tracking device to bring keyboard control, mouse control and speech to people with motor and speech limitations, such as people living with Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND).
+It is designed to be used with a low cost eye-tracking device to bring keyboard control, mouse control and speech to people with motor and speech limitations, such as people living with Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND).

 [![YouTube demo](https://github.com/JuliusSweetland/OptiKey/blob/gh-pages/images/OptiKey-YouTube.png)](https://www.youtube.com/watch?v=Cgnamj5SA3Y "OptiKey demo")